openhab/openhab-python/README.md

 ```

 **NOTE**
-By default, the scope, Registry and logger is automatically imported for UI based rules
+By default, the scope, Registry and logger are automatically imported for UI based rules.

 ### `PY` Transformation